stuart-knock/docs/UserGuide/UserGuide-UI_Simulator-Visualizers.rst

 On the left, the ring plot displays the fraction of the variance that is explained by each component.

-On the right, the first ten components are plotted against the brain nodes.
+On the right, the first ten components are plotted against the brain nodes (variables).

 .. figure:: screenshots/analyzers_pca.jpg
    :width: 90%